Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 Even though they help us organize our code, these classes don't do anything special, they're basically data containers for other classes, due to the fact of not having any additional functionality.

-A way to solve this problematic situation could be de implementation of the **Move Method**, where we include, for example, the points system in the Arena class.
+A way to solve this problematic situation could be the implementation of the **Move Method**, where we include, for example, the points system in the Arena class.

 #### BLOATERS